NS 1600 (steam locomotive): HSM 359-408 (NS 1610-1659)

-The HSM was impressed by the service of the locomotive, and ordered an additional 40 locomotives at Sharp Steward and Company.
+The HSM was impressed by the service of the locomotive, and ordered an additional 40 locomotives at Sharp, Stewart and Company.
 These additional locomotives had a wider smokebox, a chimney with a crown and rising support plates next to the smokebox.
 The additional units entered service between 1891 and 1892, with numbers 359–398.
-In 1900 another 5 locomotives were ordered at Sharp Stewart and Company and delivered with numbers 399–403.
+In 1900 five more locomotives were ordered from Sharp, Stewart and delivered with numbers 399–403.